“Master Plan” Your Project When You Can’t Do Everything Right Now

 Later, when the budget permits, you’ll know right where the screened porch goes, and won’t have to work the design around existing views and window locations.

-Like the previous example, master planning a home project often means going “out”; but it can mean going “up”, too.
+Master planning a home project often means going “out” like that screened porch; but it can mean going “up”, too.